 - Faculty: instructors of nationally-celebrated color guards

-- 2013 DCI World Champion Carolina Crown, corps and guard-in-residence
+- Hands-on opportunities with Carolina Crown, 2013 DCI World Champion, corps and guard-in-residence

-- A safe, away-from-home experience in the premier facilities of Ball State University, including outstanding residence halls, fieldhouse and dance studios
+- A safe, away-from-home experience in the premier facilities of Ball State University, including outstanding residence halls and dance studios

 Throughout the week, you will receive extensive and intensive instruction and technique classes in all levels of flag, rifle and sabre; daily dance and movement sessions; performance opportunities; and hands-on experience with talented young performers from the country’s top drum and bugle corps.
 The color guard curriculum also includes a “master class” for advanced students.
 Students meet and get to know others from across the country and spend time with students from a variety of backgrounds who share their love of color guard performance.

 Leadership is the theme that runs throughout the camp curriculum.

 - It is REQUIRED that ALL students (including weapons) have a flag pole height at 6 feet.
 Beginning weapons will not need flag poles.

 Students wishing to spin rifle and/or sabre should bring these pieces of equipment with them to camp.

 Mark your flag pole, rifle, and/or sabre with your name, address and school on each piece of equipment.